MrCoolition/estimate_moving_price/README.md

 ]
 ```

 Such lists will be converted to the required mapping internally.
-Any other
+Requests may
+also be wrapped in an array at the top level; the API will unwrap a single
-structure will be rejected with a `400` error.
+object automatically.
+Any other structure will be rejected with a `400` error.

 The service also accepts a variant where `distance_miles` and `move_date`
 appear inside the `items` object.
 These fields will be extracted automatically